 I didn’t initially have much to say about Apple’s decision to pay a quarterly dividend of $2.65 per share while also buying back up to $10 billion worth of stock over the next few years.
-Apple does what it does, and they keep making money, but this move really points towards a more obvious problem that should scare some Apple investors.
+Apple does what it does, and they keep making money, but this move really points towards a more obvious problem that should scare some no deposit required casino bonus Apple investors.

 When talking about Apple’s decisions with my boss and our firm’s lawyer they immediately brought up what I had initially thought was my sick-of-Apple bias.
 They both mentioned how studies have shown that share buybacks are typically a negative catalyst for stock prices in the long run.
 This, paired with the fact that with all of Apple’s cash, they weren’t able to come up with a way to innovate, keep growing, or use it better than to just give it back to shareholders.

 This new ideology paired with the now complacent “New iPad” and not “iPad 3″ naming shows their general slow down of major innovation.
 I have huge hopes for the iPhone 5, but for the first time ever, I actually believe that Apple has out-innovated itself, and really has lost all of their vision without Steve Jobs at the helm.